Sea Eagle 465ft Inflatable Kayak Reviews

 We have had our 465 for 5 years.
 We mainly use it in Yellowstone National Park on Lake Yellowstone.
 We have had this boat in big water, flat water, and rivers and never felt unsafe.
 I also use it as a SUP.
 I weigh over 200lbs and with the floor blown up hard I can stand up in kayak and go all over the place.
 We also bought the sail kit, it works good if wind is behind you.
 We purchased boat with the high back seats, they are very uncomfortable for us.
-Last year we bought blow up seats, they are so much nicer on a long trip.more ▼
+Last year we bought blow up seats, they are so much nicer on a long trip.show full review ▼

 The only problems that we have had is the foot pump and paddling boat without skeg.
 The clamps that hold pump together are the weak link of pump.
 The pump will fall apart at some point.

 Paddling the boat with out the skeg will get you nowhere but in circles.
 But there is a fix if you want to paddle through shallow water in a straight line.
 Turn your seats around and use the stern as the bow.
 The boat tracks fairly well this way and you only lose minimal speed.

 I spent the best part of last winter researching kayaks.
 Our application is a bit unique.
 We have a Springer Spaniel, we love to camp, and we have a Corvette C5 coupe, (the coupe lets us throw the pooch in the back).
 The goal was to combine the three.
 Oh, we also like to take our mountain bikes, making it four.
 I need to mention I'm heading toward 70,but my hot wife is younger at 56.show full review ▼